glx22/OpenTTD/README.md

 information files.
 Use the configure option '`--without-grfcodec`' to avoid modification of the base set files by the build process.

+### 7.4) Developers settings

+TODO
+To profile, use ...
+To debug inline functions, use ...
+To disable optimizations, use ...
+To debug desyncs, use ...

 ## 8.0) Translating

 See https://www.openttd.org/development for up-to-date information.